 Supported Employment Services

-We see success training individuals through increasing degrees of difficulty in an enclave setting to build job skills and stamina.
+We see success training individuals through increasing degrees of difficulty in a setting to build job skills and stamina.
 We provide an individualized program of services which focus on developing the following:

 - Appropriate job skills